 Success in sales requires confidence, fluency, and intuition just as much as knowledge about specific product features.
 As a result, the more that sales reps practice their pitches, the better.
 That’s how they’ll learn to refine their delivery, improve their listening ability, and make better decisions about which points to pick up on and develop.

-It’s difficult to find enough time for sales managers to review pitches from new sales hires, but AI-based coaching software can step in, and enable employees to practice as often as they like to improve their skills.
+It’s difficult to find enough time for sales managers to review pitches from new sales hires, but AI-based sales training software can step in, and enable employees to practice as often as they like to improve their skills.

 Practice is crucial for retaining information, too.
 According to German psychologist Hermann Ebbinghaus, people forget up to 75% of new material as quickly as 24 hours after it was learned.
 However, he also found that reviewing material at frequent short intervals significantly improves retention.
 It’s a good idea to require all employees, but especially new hires, to review sales material and pitch guidelines on a regular basis.

 Tracking progress can also be difficult.
 Although there are a number of potential indicators, it’s often hard to reliably and objectively assess leading indicators, and lagging indicators are, by nature, lagging.
 By the time you discover that your sales reps haven’t quite mastered your new messaging, you’ll have potentially missed out on 6 months of better sales.

 Your onboarding program needs to be structured and standardized, with clear time-based goals.
 You might set achievement requirements for 30, 60, and 90 days after onboarding begins, for example, with milestone activities each time.